What is Managed Service for PostgreSQL?

 - CPU, memory, network, or disk usage, in absolute terms.

-For any DB hosts, you can track metrics specific to the type of the corresponding DBMS.
+For DB hosts, you can track metrics specific to the corresponding type of DBMS.
 For example, for PostgreSQL, you can track:

 - Average query execution time